jochenvw/synapse_http_perf/README.md

     - Demonstrates expected lower performance compared to async patterns

   - **Executor-side synchronous implementation** leverages parallelization but inefficiently
-    - Runs only one HTTP request per core at a time
+    - Runs only one HTTP request per executor at a time?
+Or per core? - not sure.
     - Very expensive way to scale due to inefficient resource utilization
     - Spark shows handling single tasks per executor in parallel: [img](assets/distributed%20-%20sync.png)